PaulSamways/site/index.md

 ### about this site

 This site came about after a mate was explaining his new Node [project](https://github.com/benrhughes/crashdown) to me, and I thought that it'd be an interesting exercise to do something similiar in [Go](http://golang.org).
-So after a couple of hours of hacking away I had a basic version up and running and figured I may as well put it to use.
+So after a couple of hours I had a basic version up and running and figured I may as well put it to use.

-So you could say I wrote something interesting, then had to find a use for it, but hey, whatever. &#9786;
+So you could say I wrote something interesting, then had to find a use for it. &#9786;